 The proper dosage depends on a few factors, like your age, height, and weight, as well as why you’re taking it.
 If you’re trying to sleep off jet lag, a few days of taking 0.5 – 8 mg of melatonin for sleep is likely enough to get you back on schedule.
 If you have trouble falling asleep, 0.3 – 5 mg is recommended.

-It’s worth noting that, since melatonin is not a regulated substance by the FDA, there are no official guidelines for how to take it.
+It’s worth noting that, since taking melatonin supplements for sleep is not a regulated substance by the FDA, there are no official guidelines for how to take it.
 It’s typically recommended you don’t rely on it for long-term use.
 It works well for acute bouts of insomnia and getting your sleep schedule back in order.

 Check out these melatonin gummy vitamins.
 They are vegan, soy-free, gluten-free, and blended with other natural sleep-inducing substances.

 Don’t go another night without sleep.
-Melatonin supplements could be the right thing for you.
+If purchasing an organic mattress or buying new pillowcases doesn’t help, taking melatonin supplements for sleep could be the right thing for you.
 Make sure you talk to a doctor before starting any new supplement, especially if you are taking anything else or have pre-existing conditions.